electron/packager/docs/api.md

 The URL protocol scheme to associate the app with.
 Specifying `myapp` would cause URLs such as `myapp://path` to be opened with the app.
 This option can be specified multiple times to register multiple protocol schemes with the app.
 Maps to the `CFBundleURLSchemes` metadata property.
+This argument requires a corresponding `--protocol-name` argument.

 ##### `protocol-name`